jechol/daybit-api-docs/source/includes/_api.md

 ### event: `cancel_orders`

 * Description: Cancel multiple orders.
-If invalid one or more of `order_ids` are invalid, the API simply ignores it and cancels only valid ones.
+If one or more of `order_ids` are invalid, the API simply ignores it and cancels only valid ones.
 You can check number of canceled ids from `num_canceled_orders` in response.

 * Rate limit: 5